stefanmielke/ultra64-templates/FirstPerson/README.md

 This project started from the N64SDK sample "ground" and does **not** use NuSystem.

 Source code and Makefile are in the `src/` folder.
+Textures that will be built are in `resources/gfx`, they will be build inside `build-resources.sh` as part of the build process and the resulting files will be under `src/res/` (do not put them in git) and will have the extension `.gen.h`.

 Inside you have the `.asm` files inside the `asm/` folder, `data` files (files that will be compiled but are not linked, but are used by the `ld` file) inside the `data/` folder, and the `walls/` folder has the wall rendering helpers.